troschiev/Face_Recognition_Pipeline/README.md

 ## Some training data :wrench:

-This is the resulting cosine similarity distribution for people model has not seen during the training:
+This is the resulting cosine similarity distribution for people model has not seen during the training.

 ![cos_sim](unseen_faces_similarity_distrib.png)

 Metric: TPR@FPR=0.01: 0.859, threshold 0.369

-Learning curve for arcface loss:
+Learning curve for arcface loss.

 ![cos_sim](arcface_learning_curve.png)